FaroeJet: History

 It was founded by private companies and investors in December 2005.
-The first flight was carried out on May 15, 2006, with an Avro RJ100 leased from BAE Systems, serving the route between Copenhagen and Vagar.
-However, in December 2006, the airline declared bankruptcy and ceased business on January 1, 2007.
+The first flight was carried out on May 15, 2006, with a Avro RJ100 leased from BAE Systems, flying the route between Copenhagen and Vagar.
+However, in December 2006, due to the unfavorable results the airline declared bankruptcy and ceased business on January 1, 2007.

 Services

 The airline had one 96-seat Avro RJ100 in one-class configuration which served the route Copenhagen, Denmark - Faroe Islands once daily, except for Saturdays.

 Fleet

 As of August 2006, the FaroeJet fleet consisted of: